semilin/semimak/index.md

 distance is on each finger.

 ## Scoring
-As of the most recent iteration, I score largely on the finger movement rate metric, a little bit with rolls, and some encouragement of having balanced index finger usage.
+As of the most recent iteration, I score largely bassed off of the weighted finger movement rate metric.
+In addition, there was some reward for rolling and high penalty for redirects.

 ## Generation and analysis
 I wrote an analyzer/generator for this project on